kirlarionov/comments-app/README.md

 - You can choose a dark or light theme for the site
 - Adaptive layout is implemented
 - If url is not found, "Page not found" page will open
+- Cypress (e2e) tests added to the App

 ## Technology stack
 <p>